When business partners take on the business world together, they often know they will face challenges. It is inevitable.

 - Operational matters

-Disagreements over decisions are one of the most common sources of partnership disputes.
+Disagreements over these three main areas of decision-making are fertile ground for partnership disputes.
 That is why establishing a process to follow for each decision can help prevent disagreements from developing into or contributing to a much larger dispute that puts the business at risk.

 The first thing that California business partners should consider is their involvement in the decision-making process.
 For example, one partner might be more involved in daily operations than the other, but both might wish to review and approve any decisions in the employment arena.